zemn-me/monorepo/docs/index.md

 ## External Dependencies

-Currently, the most common approach to managing external dependencies is using [cargo-raze](https://github.com/google/cargo-raze) to generate `BUILD` files for Cargo crates.
+If [crate_universe]crate_universe.md) does not suit your needs, another common approach to managing external dependencies is using
+[cargo-raze](https://github.com/google/cargo-raze) to generate `BUILD` files for Cargo crates.